-Texas law requires most incoming college students to be vaccinated against bacterial meningitis or provide an exemption request declining the vaccine.
-Senate Bill 1107 amends current Texas law requiring proof of Bacterial Meningitis vaccination at least 10 days prior to attending class.
+Texas law requires incoming college students to be vaccinated against bacterial meningitis or provide an exemption request declining the vaccine.
+Senate Bill 1107 amends the Texas law, requiring proof of vaccination at least 10 days prior to attending class.
 Class registration is blocked for LSC students until compliance with the bacterial meningitis vaccination requirement is documented.
 Confirm your compliance status by signing into myLoneStar.

-Meningitis is an inflammation of the membranes that cover the brain and spinal cord.
-Meningitis is usually caused by a viral or bacterial infection.
-The severity of illness and treatment differs depending on whether it is caused by a virus or bacterium.
-Viral meningitis is generally less severe and clears up without specific treatment.
+Meningitis is an inflammation of the membranes covering the brain and spinal cord, usually caused by a viral or bacterial infection.
+The severity of illness and treatment differs depending on whether a virus or bacterium is the cause for infection.
 Bacterial meningitis can be severe and may result in brain damage, hearing loss, or learning disabilities.
-It is also important to know what type of bacterial meningitis, because antibiotics can prevent some types from spreading and infecting other people.
+Antibiotics can prevent some types of bacterial meningitis from spreading and infecting other people.

-Haemophilus influenzaetype b (Hib) was the leading cause of bacterial meningitis before the 1990s.
-Since the Hib vaccine is now given to all children as part of their routine immunizations, the number of Hib infections and related meningitis cases has declined.
-Streptococcus pneumoniae and Neisseria meningitidis are now the leading causes of bacterial meningitis.
+Haemophilus influenzae type b (Hib) was the leading cause of bacterial meningitis before the 1990s.
+Since the Hib vaccine is given now to children as part of their routine immunizations, the number of Hib infections and related meningitis cases has declined.
+Streptococcuspneumoniae and Neisseria meningitidis are now the leading causes of bacterial meningitis.

 High fever, headache, and stiff neck are common symptoms of meningitis in anyone over the age of 2 years.
 These symptoms can develop over several hours or take 1 to 2 days.
 Other symptoms may include nausea, vomiting, discomfort looking into bright lights, confusion, and sleepiness.
 Infants with meningitis may appear slow or inactive, have vomiting, be irritable, or feeding poorly.
 As the disease progresses, patients of any age may have seizures.